-The goal of The LCADA Way’s Day Treatment Program is to help our clients develop the support, skills and tools that will allow them to remain abstinent and recover from this chronic, progressive and fatal disease.
+The goal of The LCADA Way Day Treatment Program is to help our customers develop the support, skills and tools that will allow them to remain abstinent and recover from this chronic, progressive and fatal disease.
 This will require that individuals use these skills and take responsibility to manage their recovery.
-Groups are conducted 5 days per week with additional individual therapy sessions.
+Groups are conducted 5 days per week with additional family and individual therapy sessions.

 Day Treatment with Supportive Housing

-In partnership with Primary Purpose and The Timothy House, The LCADA Way provides sober housing combined with treatment services, 5 days per week, for those who require a safe and drug free environment.
+In partnership with Primary Purpose, The LCADA Way provides sober housing combined with treatment services, for those who require a safe and drug free environment.
 Those admitted will participate in day treatment services for the first phase of the program.
 They will be able to stay in the Recovery Home following the completion of treatment while they continue to adjust to life without drugs.
 During the second phase they will be assisted in gaining employment/job skills and continue to receive ongoing recovery support.

 Intensive Outpatient Program